ALapina/Job-listings-with-filtering-React/README.md

 ## Welcome! 👋

-This is my solution to the [Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt) challenge.
+This is my solution to the [Job listings with filtering challenge on Frontend Mentor.](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt)

 ## 🔗 Live Link / Demo Link: